delneg/Fable-tauri-vite-feliz-starter/README.md

-# Tauri + React + Typescript
+# Tauri + React + F# FAble

-This template should help get you started developing with Tauri, React and Typescript in Vite.
+This template should help get you started developing with Tauri, React and F# Fable in Vite.

 ## Recommended IDE Setup